dev-cho/myErc20/README.md

 # Ethereum Token

-The token to exchange ether based on ERC #20

 The token to exchange ether based on ERC#20 in Ethereum wallet

--Total Supply (total token)
+- Total Supply (total token)

 The number of tokens is set by the publisher.

 - Receiver(person to buy token in ether)

 1 Ether : 100 Token.

--Mandatory policy
+- Mandatory policy

 Transcation is possible when the number of tokens is valid